Uwadon1/Uwadon1-30-Days-of-Devops/Day-2/README.md

 2. Go to Rules → Create Rule.
 3. Select Event Source: Schedule.
 4. Set the cron schedule for when you want updates (e.g., hourly).
-5. Under Targets, select the Lambda function (game-day-sns) and save the rule.
+5. Under Targets, select the Lambda function (game-day-rule) and save the rule.

 ### **Test the System**